 The heritage coat – a checked longline wool trench – is also a “particular favourite” of hers.

-She says the check print was inspired by a trip to the M&S Archive in Leeds – a collection of store merchandise from over the years – where she read about the history of the pattern.
+She said the check print was inspired by a trip to the M&S Archive in Leeds – a collection of store merchandise from over the years – where she read about the history of the pattern.

 The new collection is causing a stir on social media.
 Image: M&S